 4. Biomechanical improvements

 Blisters under the ball of the foot are often associated with structural and biomechanical issues.
 There is a lot that a podiatrist or sports medicine professional can do to alter your biomechanics to reduce the incidence of blisters under the metatarsal heads.
 This could involve paddings, insoles, orthotics, stretches (especially calf stretches), joint mobilisations and modifications in your gait or running style.
 Seriously consider seeing a podiatrist if you have ongoing blister issues here in spite of using the above three strategies!
+In the meantime, get started on calf stretches.
+Technique is everything with these, so get some advice if you’re not sure you’re doing it for maximum effect.

 5. Donut pads